ecguerra/Bruno-ElizabethGuerra_P1/notes.md

 - Gust of wind blows through window after turn 4 and can knock over papers and/or blow stuffing around

 ## To-Do
-- [] Write functions for yes/no object buttons
+- [x] Write functions for yes/no object buttons
-- [] Write logic for linked events
+- [x] Write logic for linked events
     - Turn counter (only goes up when something breaks)
-- [] Write meters/score
+- [x] Write meters/score
+    - Score for now
-- [] Add reset button
+- [x] Add reset button
-- [] write win condition
+- [x] write win condition
 - [x] update collision function
     - shouldn't be able to still click on broken objects
-- [] style
+- [x] style
 - [] clean up code
+    - break up into multiple JS files

 ## Wish List
-- Original graphics
+- [x] Original graphics
-    - start with boxes to get game mechanics correct
+    - [x] start with boxes to get game mechanics correct
     - look at sprite packages from game bundle to use in interim
+    - better graphics later
 - paw/pawprint cursor
-- "Do you want to break ___?" prompts unique to each object
+- [x] "Do you want to break ___?" prompts unique to each object
+- score meters/ something more interesting than numbers
 - More object leveling up
 - More objects
+- Sound effects & music

 ## Other
 - keyCode is apparently deprecated and you should now use code [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode)